Last Updated on December 10, 2023

-Geography aside, it’s a delightful and stunning place.
-In fact, Puglia still retains la dolce vita that enamored so many travelers in Italy a half century ago.
-It’s a great place to visit and a Puglia road trips will let you see one of the top places to visit in Italy.
+Geography aside, it’s a delightfully stunning place.
+In fact, Puglia still retains la dolce vita that enamored so many travelers in Italy a half-century ago.
+It’s a great place to visit, and a Puglia road trip will let you see one of the top places to visit in Italy.

 Lecce: Italy’s Baroque City, a Must-See on a Puglia Road Trip

 Well-known to travelers in Puglia is Lecce, a Baroque city on the Adriatic coast of Italy.
-Lecce, which is also one of the most beautiful cities in southern Italy, is an ancient Greek settlement that was an important center for the Romans and an educational center in the Middle Ages.
+Lecce, also one of the hidden gems of Italy, is an ancient Greek settlement that was an important center for the Romans and an educational center in the Middle Ages.

 Thankfully, it’s a place without hordes of tourists, and you’ll rarely see a tour bus.
-What you do see is an area that embraces the influences of centuries of various conquerors (from ancient Greeks to Spaniards) and a landscape that in some places looks more Greek than Italian.
+However, what you do see is an area that embraces the influences of centuries of various conquerors (from ancient Greeks to Spaniards) and a landscape that, in some places, looks more Greek than Italian.

 It’s best known for the Lecce-Baroque style of architecture, the most exuberant architecture in Italy.
-A walk around town viewing its ancient buildings is an enjoyable way to spend an afternoon.
-Also look into its boutiques, since the city is also well known for its papier-mâché workshops.
+A walk around town, viewing its ancient buildings, is an enjoyable way to spend an afternoon.
+Also, look into its boutiques since the city is well-known for its papier-mâché workshops.

 Park the Car and Walk the Ancient Streets of Lecce

-In the old part of the city in Lecce, you will not be able to drive.
+You will not be able to drive in the old part of the city in Lecce.
 That’s fine because you’ll really enjoy your walk.

 Although Via Emanuele is the main street in this part of town, you’d never know it.
 It’s narrow, bereft of sidewalks, and lined with cafés and shops as with all the streets in the area.
-It lends itself well to the rest of the Middle-Ages character of the city.
+It lends itself well to the city’s rest of the Middle Ages character.

 Lecce is a great walking city, and this area is a great place to while away an evening.
-Countless numbers of cafés and restaurants line the streets, and many locals are drawn here for their evening passeggiata.
+Countless cafés and restaurants line the streets, and many locals are drawn here, especially for their evening passeggiata.
 Join them and select a table at any restaurant where you can sit and chat with Italians and other Europeans over a meal.